On your marks, Jet Set, Knights!

 Knights of the round.

-Pickups like wood and stone can be used to build walls and magical turrets to aide in the protection of our damsel in distress.
+Pickups like wood and stone can be used to build walls and magical turrets to aid in the protection of our damsel in distress.
 The princess herself even gives you mini-quests that grant you a giant coin used in the gambling house.
 Treasure chests randomly appear and grant your hero with new, limited use, weapons, invincibility stars or our personal favourite the chomper suit.
-Part dinosaur, part Pac-Man all business, donning the suit lets the knight devour any enemy in sight for a limited time.
+Part dinosaur, part Pac-Man all business, donning the suit lets the knight devour any enemy for a limited time.
 Through the course of your battles, you will level up, enabling you to add an attribute point to your damage, health, speed, or critical chance.
 Each run begins from 0 so there is zero chance of starting the game as an overpowered behemoth.
 However, the previously mentioned gambling hall does offer a chance of unlocking artefacts.
 These little beauties add permanent modifiers (only one can be active) to aid in each new run.

 Visually the retro-inspired 8-bit graphics explode off the screen with a combination of vibrant colours and charm.
 Each of the 4 initial characters (more unlockable) is more than just a palette swap as they each have their own look and personality conveyed through some subtle animations.
 The level design is simplistic by choice and each of the handful of worlds has its own look and hazards.
 Ranging from castles to candy land each level has its own identity and challenges the player to study its layout and be aware of the hidden traps and spikes just waiting to take your life.
 The variety of enemies was a pleasant surprise as the never outdated slimes and flaming skulls are joined by bats, cupcakes, and coin stealing elves.
 Looking for larger battles?
 The BOSS BATTLES sprinkled throughout step up the enemy design and scale.
 We certainly don’t want to spoil the surprises but can safely say you may recognize the inspiration behind a few of the behemoths that will try to ruin your day.